JuliePeeling/DrylandTrends/README.md

 The Google Earth Engine code is heavily drawn from “Detecting Land Cover Change in Rangelands”, a chapter authored by Ginger Allington and Natalie Kreitzer in the book “Cloud-Based Remote Sensing with Google Earth Engine: Fundamentals and Applications”.

-Feel free to contact Julie Peeling at jap479@cornell.edu or peelingj0919@gmail.com with questions.
+Feel free to contact Julie Peeling at jap479@cornell.edu with questions.

 **References**
 Allington, G., & Kreitzer, N. (2024).
 Detecting Land Cover Change in Rangelands.
 In J. A. Cardille, M. A. Crowley, D. Saah, & N. E. Clinton (Eds.), _Cloud-Based Remote Sensing with Google Earth Engine: Fundamentals and Applications_.
 Springer International Publishing. https://link.springer.com/10.1007/978-3-031-26588-4